eclipse-threadx/rtos-docs/rtos-docs/threadx/chapter4.md

 ### Parameters

-- *pool_ptr*: <br>Pointer to a previously created memory block pool.
+- **pool_ptr**: Pointer to a previously created memory pool.
-- *memory_ptr*: <br>Pointer to a destination memory pointer.
+- **memory_ptr**: Pointer to a destination memory pointer.
 On successful allocation, the address of the allocated memory area is placed where this parameter points to.
-- *memory_size*: <br>Number of bytes requested.
+- **memory_size**: Number of bytes requested.
-- *wait_option*: <br>Defines how the service behaves if there is not enough memory available.
+- **wait_option**: Defines how the service behaves if there is not enough memory available.
 The wait options are defined as follows:
+    - **TX_NO_WAIT**: (0x00000000)
+    - **TX_WAIT_FOREVER**: (0xFFFFFFFF)
+    - timeout value: (0x00000001 through 0xFFFFFFFE)

-  - **TX_NO_WAIT** (0x00000000) - Selecting **TX_NO_WAIT** results in an immediate return from this service regardless of whether or not it was successful. *This is the only valid option if the service is called from initialization.*
+    Selecting TX_NO_WAIT results in an immediate return from this service regardless of whether or not it was successful. *This is the only valid option if the service is called from initialization.*

-  - **TX_WAIT_FOREVER** 0xFFFFFFFF) - Selecting **TX_WAIT_FOREVER** causes the calling thread to suspend indefinitely until enough memory is available.
+    Selecting TX_WAIT_FOREVER causes the calling thread to suspend indefinitely until enough memory is available.

-  - *timeout value* (0x00000001 through 0xFFFFFFFE) - Selecting a numeric value (1-0xFFFFFFFE) specifies the maximum number of timer-ticks to stay suspended while waiting for the memory.
+    Selecting a numeric value (1-0xFFFFFFFE) specifies the maximum number of timer-ticks to stay suspended while waiting for the memory.

 ### Return Values